AkashGupta21BCE10306/MyInternshipProjects/README.md

 🎨 Color Scheme: Design a harmonious color scheme that suits the blog's theme.
 Consider color psychology for an engaging user experience.

+Week 4 task-
+This project will introduce you to working with images and implementing interactivity.